tjdwill/tomlp/journal.md

     - The permissibility of comments at the end of values definitely hinders methods that automatically parse valid TOML values. \**sigh*\*
 - How am I going to track the table keys already found?
 Can I create a nested structure that's accessible via the TOML-specified *dot-delimited* keys?

+## 11 July 2024

+I've been creating drafts of various tooling needed for various parsing tasks.
+Such things include structs for tracking context, processing comments, and processing strings.

+In the process, I have become more comfortable with iterators, even being able to create one myself for a custom type.
+I still need to figure out the best way to structure the code such that the buffer and iterators are cleanly organized.

 ## 21 June 2024

 Another redesign (of course).
 Instead of allocating a vector for each grapheme poll, I am now using the `unicode_segmentation::Grapheme` iterator instead.
 I learned that, yes, `Iterator`s do have `skip` and `peek` via *Provided Methods* on Traits.